 For example, many people might be willing to write an article for a blog.
 But how many of them can say that they’re a content writer that deeply understands astrophysics or complicated medical practices?

 You should also ensure that your services are wrapped up in an aesthetically pleasing manner.
-The first thing people will notice about you are the Gig images, so choose them carefully.
+The first thing people will notice about you is the Gig images, so choose them carefully.
 They cannot be random or taken from stock websites — preferably, they should be your own.
-With a well–matched font and a good description, you should strive to be eye–catching and memorable.
+With a well-matched font and a good description, you should strive to be eye-catching and memorable.

 Sadly, how you should present your Gigs on Fiverr is not the only thing you should focus on.
 You should also brand yourself.
 In theory, you can sell without revealing any of your personal information, but in practice, people are more trusting when they can see a person behind a screen.
 This might require uploading photos of yourself on your profile or even creating an introductory video — it can boost your sales up to 220%, as research shows.